-Recognizing that the year ahead is going to be rather unusual, I wanted to take a moment to so send this letter to you.
-Most of you met me last year before the shutdown (Can you believe we haven’t seen each other in person since March!), but for those who may not know me, my name is Jose Julian, and I will be your Emotional Intelligence teacher.
+Recognizing that the year ahead is going to be rather unusual, I wanted to take a moment to send you this email.
+Most of you met me last year before the shutdown (Can you believe it’s been since March!), but for those who may not know me, my name is Jose Julian, and I will be your Emotional Intelligence teacher.

 “A Teacher IN Recovery”